cedis-epublishing/sliderHome/README.md

 ## Development

+- Install `nvm` via `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.40.3/install.sh | bash`
-- Run nvm use before each development session
+- Run nvm use before each development session, this will select the correct node version as stated in `.nvmrc`
 - Use `npm run dev`